 Steven Altinel is the founder and artistic director of the Long Island Musical Theatre Festival.
-He has worked as a music director, pianist and vocal coach on many regional, community, and high school productions throughout Long Island and NYC.
-He is the choral director of Walt Whitman High School in South Huntington, N.Y. where he hosts an annual choral festival with guest composers and conductors.
-Steven has conducted his choirs in numerous festivals and prestigious concert venues including Carnegie Hall, David Geffen Hall and Alice Tully Hall of Lincoln Center.
-Steven also serves as the resident music director for the summer theater programs at Westminster Conservatory in Princeton, N.J. and was twice accepted to attend the prestigious Music Direction Intensive at Goodspeed Musicals in East Haddam, C.T.
-His favorite performance credits include the touring company of A Royal Christmas starring Andrea Bocelli and the New York Philharmonic’s production of Candide under the direction of Lonny Price (PBS).
-Steven currently sings with the eVoco voice collective (www.eVoco.vc) and is a proud graduate of Westminster Choir College, B.M., and Queens College, M.S..
+He maintains an active schedule as a music director, pianist and vocal coach in the tri-state area.
+Steven is often asked to present workshops on the topic of musical theatre at local and state conferences.
+In addition to this, he is the choral director of Walt Whitman High School where he has conducted his choirs on the stages of Carnegie Hall, and Alice Tully Hall of Lincoln Center.
+His favorite performance credits include the touring company of A Royal Christmas starring Andrea Bocelli and the New York Philharmonic’s production of Candide starring Paul Groves and Kristin Chenoweth (PBS).
+Steven performs regularly with the eVoco voice collective and is a proud graduate of Westminster Choir College.

 MIDDLE SCHOOL INTENSIVE - DIRECTOR